Rachel Ward completed her eighth season as an assistant coach for ESU in 2026.

-She was named IWLCA Division II Outstanding Assistant Coach in November 2022 after helping ESU to a record-breaking season.
+She was named the IWLCA Division II Outstanding Assistant Coach in November 2022 after helping ESU to a record-breaking season.

 Since joining

 Xeni Barakos-Yoder's staff in July 2019, Ward has helped the Warriors to a 50-13 record with an NCAA Semifinals appearance in 2021 and the program's first national championship appearance in 2022.
-During the 2022 impressive season, ESU set records for wins in a season (20), best start to a season (7-0) and claimed its second-ever PSAC Championship and collected its third NCAA Atlantic Region title for the third time over the past four seasons.
+During the 2022 impressive season, ESU set records for wins in a season (20), best start to a season (7-0), and claimed its second-ever PSAC Championship and collected its third NCAA Atlantic Region title for the third time over the past four seasons.

 Under Ward's watch,